-However, if you put the properties into an LLC and get membership interests back in exchange, then there might be a different story.
-There won't be a fraudulent conveyance, because you got equal value worth of membership interests back in exchange for the property you put into the LLC.
+Technically, it won't be a fraudulent conveyance, be-

+cause you got equal value worth of membership interests back in exchange for the property you put into the LLC.
 Yes, you had better do all the paperwork and issue new membership interest, if you want the corporate shield of the LLC to stay intact.